tenzir/tenzir/rfc/002-fault-tolerance/README.md

 not affect other running queries.
 But when VAST executes multiple queries in the same server node, all queries exhibit fate sharing.
 We leave it to the operator to decide what model works best for the scenario at hand.

+Full end-to-end query isolation will only be possible after a distributed catalog such as proposed in this document has been implemented, until then the first level of the lookup has to run in the central database node.

 Regardless of component distribution, the recovery of a failing query involves a restart.
 We may consider snapshotting in the future, in case users demand more